MMathisLab/FreelyMovingVR4Mice/_sources/docs/VisualDiscrim.md

 # Augmented reality visual discrimination task

 In this task, a mouse the mouse looks through a slit in the wall and has to report which side an object of interest is on.
-This object of interest (a green cube) randomly appears on the left or right side of the arena and is occluded by the slit.
-On the other side a blue cube appears.
+This object of interest (OOI) randomly appears on the left or right side of the arena and is occluded by the slit.
+On the other side a distractor appears.
 The idea is that you have one script like this for each task type that you want to run.
 These task files are designed to control augmented reality games that have either trial like structure or trial-and-block structure (such as baseline, perturbation and washout trials).
 This current script can therefore be thought of as a template for future tasks that you want to employ.
 This document describes how the task is run and how to modify these scripts to build new tasks.

 ## Python "Task" script - Outline
 The python [task](https://github.com/MMathisLab/FreelyMovingVR4Mice/blob/mary/demo/mouse_task/mouse_ar_task.py) acts as an interface between DLClive and the unity [build](https://github.com/MMathisLab/FreelyMovingVR4Mice/tree/mary/demo/mouse_task/unity_ar) and the teensy.
 It can be selected from within the teensy experiments GUI by clicking on the "edit" button one the task have been selected from the dropdown menu.
-Here parameters such as reward size and the probability that the cube will appear on the left can be set.
+Here parameters such as reward size and the probability that the OOI will appear on the left can be set.
 This python script then logs all the data about the experiment such as the mouses position in the arena, when water was given and which side the mouse reported that the target was on.

 In takes the form of a parent class over a base class (called unity_task) and receives inputs within the __init__() function.
 These inputs can easily be modified from within the teensy experiments GUI by first loading the task and clicking on the edit button.
 This will present you with a window where these inputs can be modified.
 When the task is run (by clicking ready, followed by start) these inputs are assigned to class variables so that they can be made available to all the methods of the class.